 • Vaccines

 Our work in the restoration industry has the potential to bring us into contact with materials and hazards that could negatively impact us for the rest of our lives.
 That holds true for working with potential blood borne pathogens.
 However, there are ample training and certification resources that will teach us how to avoid that negative impact!
 In fact, I encourage all restoration companies to get training, learn the skills, and implement work practices that protect technicians from BBP’s.
 Then use those skills and practices as building blocks to perfect and expand your services!
-Next month we will review those building blocks more — stay safe until then.
+In part 2 of this series, we will review those building blocks more — stay safe until then.

 Reference: